Lowell Rose

-Lowell Rose (born March 11, 1990) is an American football cornerback who is currently a free agent.
+Lowell Rose (born March 11, 1990) is an American former professional football cornerback.
 He signed with the San Francisco 49ers as undrafted free agent in 2013.
 He played college football at Tulsa.

-Early years
+Early life

 He attended Culver City High School where he was a three-year letterman.
 He selected to the All-Ocean League first-team in his senior season in high school.

 College career

 On December 4, 2012, he was named as an honorable mention for the C-USA All-Conference Team following his senior season.

 Professional career

 San Francisco 49ers

 On May 5, 2013, he signed with the San Francisco 49ers as an undrafted free agent.
 On July 23, 2013, he re-signed with the San Francisco 49ers after being released earlier in the offseason.

 Spokane Shock

 On December 17, 2013, Rose was assigned to the Spokane Shock of the Arena Football League (AFL).
 After taking parts of 2014 with 3 NFL teams, Rose was activated by the Shock from the Other League Exempt list on December 2, 2014.